-- Find your homeowners or business premises insurance policy and in the event you must evacuate, take the policy with you along with the name, address and phone numbers of your local agent and insurance company.
+- Maintain a physical copy of your homeowners or commercial insurance policy available.
+In the event of an evacuation, take the policy with you along with the name, address, and phone numbers of your local agent and insurance company.

-- Given the ever-increasing property values in South Florida, your existing policy may not be sufficient to “replace” your home in the event of a catastrophe.
+- South Florida's property values rapidly increase.
+Regularly verify that your existing policy is sufficient to “replace” your home in the event of a catastrophe.

 - Be prepared; consider calling your insurance agent now to make sure you fully understand your coverage and the procedures they want you to follow in the event of a catastrophe.

-- Before the storm arrives, you should take photos or videotape of the inside and outside of your home.
+- Before the storm arrives, take pictures or videos of the inside and outside of your home.

 Dealing With Your Insurance Agent After A Hurricane

 Don’t rush to give the insurance company a “release.”
-Make sure you have discovered all damage.
+Give yourself time to discover all possible damage.

-- Don’t rush into accepting an on-the-spot payment unless you are absolutely certain this is an “advance” and not a final settlement.
+- Don’t rush into accepting an on-the-spot payment unless you are absolutely sure this is an “advance” and not a final settlement.

 - Save all receipts for temporary living expenses and repair or restoration work.
-You will likely be reimbursed for these expenses.
+You may be reimbursed for these expenses.

 Advice For Homeowners In Case Of Property Damage

-If your home is damaged in a hurricane, first and foremost, don’t rush into a repair contract.
+If your home is damaged in a hurricane, don’t rush into a repair contract.